nieoczywisty/Sudoku-Game/README.md

 -code quality
 # What i've lerned
 This was my first project in Swing.<br>
--Swing basics
+-Swing basics<br>
--basic concepts of how to present the sudoku game idea in programming language -extending class label to create in-game timer.
+-basic concepts of how to present the sudoku game idea in programming language<br>
+-extending class label to create in-game timer.
 ## Version
 Propably v0.1 is the last since Swing is outdated